traefik/traefik-helm-chart/README.md

 If you are using Helm v2

-You have to deploy CRDs manually witht following command:
+You have to deploy CRDs manually with the following command:

 ```
 kubectl apply -f traefik/crds